beave/sagan/doc/source/install.rst

 ============

 Before Sagan can be used it has to be installed.
-Sagan can be installed on various distributions using binary packages,  however,  these are typcally out of date.
+Sagan can be installed on various distributions using binary packages;  however,  these are typically out of date.
 Check your distribution to verify if the latest version of Sagan is available.